robbywashere-zz/showcase/README.md

 ## Weather Radials
 - **Demo**: https://weather-radials.netlify.com/
 - **Source**: https://github.com/robbywashere/weather-radials
 - A very informative data visualization of weather in 6 different cities during 2017.
-Of note for instance, Austin had a lot of rain due to hurrican Harvey.
+Of note, for instance, Austin had a lot of rain due to hurricane Harvey.
 You can see how bad the drought is in Southern California.
 NYC weather is very similar to Cleveland but with heavier rain and the summer looks to be a little hotter.
-- Uses D3js, Webpack via create react app; but with react removed and Typescript.
+- Uses D3js, Webpack via create-react-app; but with react removed and Typescript.
 - Code improvements could be to add tests to the d3 renders.
-Seperating the logic into more functions and removing some reliances on hard-coded values and data.
+Separating the logic into more functions and removing some reliances on hard-coded values and data.

 ## Simple Trello Clone